denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 F. The code will not compile because of line 9.
 G. None of the above

+**My Answer: A**
+**Correct Answer: A**

+**The code compiles and runs without issue, so options E and F are incorrect.
+The Arthropod class defines two overloaded versions of the printName() method.
+The printName() method that takes an int value on line 5 is correctly overridden in theSpider class on line 9.
+Remember, an overridden method can have a broader access modifier, and protected access is broader than package access.
+Because of polymorphism, the overridden method replaces the method on all calls, even if an Arthropod reference variable is used, as is done in the main() method.
+For these reasons, the overridden method is called on lines 14 and 15, printing Spider twice.
+Note that the short value is automatically cast to the larger type of int, which then uses the overridden method.
+Line 16 calls the overloaded method in the Arthropod class, as the long value 5L does not match the overridden method, resulting in Arthropod being printed.
+Therefore, option A is the correct answer.**

 ---

 8. What is the result of the following code?